 |Imaging volume||140mm DSV|

 |Rotation||90-degree magnet rotation|

-|RF Coils||3 x coils in varying sizes for foot and lower limb|
+|RF Coils||4 x coils of different sizes for imaging the foot and lower limb|

 |RF and gradient amplifiers|